protegeproject/swrltab-plugin/README.md

 #### Building from Source

-Note that the release JARs can be downloaded from the [GitHub Releases area](https://github.com/protegeproject/swrltab-plugin/releases).
+Note that the release JARs can be downloaded from the repo's [Releases Area](https://github.com/protegeproject/swrltab-plugin/releases).

 To build this plugin you must have the following items installed: